Police searching for missing 3-year-old NH boy who may be with mother

 Witnesses say she may be in the Fitchburg, Tewksbury, Cambridge and/or Peabody.

+Police say Nicolosi is defying a court order issued last Friday that gave full custody to Anthony’s father.
+Anthony had been with Nicolisi since last Wednesday, police said, and though officers were in touch with Nicolisi by phone earlier, she had stopped being in contact over the past several days.

+“Malinda is willfully avoiding contact with us and we have notified her of the court’s order and that is of concern that she is not only not bringing the child back in defiance of the court order,” Police Captain Patrick Cheetham said.

-Malinda Nicolosi is currently the subject of an active warrant on a charge of interference with custody.
+Malinda Nicolosi is currently the subject of an active warrant on a charge of interference with custody, but that could change if she crosses state lines.

 Anyone with information is urged to contact the lead investigator, Londonderry, New Hampshire Police Lt.
 Narciso Garcia, at ngarcia@londonderrynhpd.org or call 603-432-1118.